top of page

 Tori Lawrence is a New England-based choreographer, filmmaker, and educator who creates site-specific multimedia performances and digital/analog dance films.
 Her environmentally-based work inspires an imaginative and sustainable way of looking at, thinking about, and using space.
 Her site-specific choreography has been presented nationally and internationally, including three commissions by the Barnes Foundation in Philadelphia, where she created “Holding Place,” an evening-length multimedia performance featuring acclaimed Brooklyn-based musicians Bing & Ruth.
 The work was created in response to the architecture of the Barnes’ new Philadelphia campus.
 Philadelphia Weekly describes her site-specific work as “poignant,” “stunning,” and “arresting.”

 Her screendance work has received funding from the New England Foundation for the Arts (NEFA), Dance Films Association, Vermont Arts Council, and Lighton International Artists Exchange.
-She has been awarded artist residencies from Lademoen Kunstnerverksteder (Trondheim, Norway) and USF Verftet (Bergen, Norway), where she'll create a new screendance project with Jennifer Nugent in 2022-23.
-Other awarded artist residencies and fellowships include: Yaddo (NY; 2018), Djerassi (CA; 2017), Playa (OR; 2018), Brunakra (Sweden; 2018), Chez Bushwick (NY; 2018), Ucross Foundation (WY; 2016), Charlotte Street Foundation (MO; 2016-17), Dance Ireland (Dublin; 2014), and Workshop Foundation (Budapest; 2013).
+She has been awarded artist residencies from Lademoen Kunstnerverksteder (Trondheim, Norway) and USF Verftet (Bergen, Norway).
+Other awarded artist residencies and fellowships include: Yaddo (NY; 2018), Djerassi (CA; 2024, 2023, 2017), Volland Foundation (KS; 2024), Playa (OR; 2018), Brunakra (Sweden; 2018), Chez Bushwick (NY; 2018), Ucross Foundation (WY; 2016), Charlotte Street Foundation (MO; 2016-17), Dance Ireland (Dublin; 2014), and Workshop Foundation (Budapest; 2013).

 • Black Vimeo Icon